-The best way to deal with clutter is to make three piles –one for things you want to keep, one for things you should throw away and one for things you could give away (great tip I learned from those reality shows).
+The best way to deal with clutter is to make three piles –one for things you want to keep, one for things you should throw away and one for things you could give away (a great tip I learned from a reality show).

 This is a way to deal with large projects.
 Having a large project or goal is very overwhelming when you think of it as a whole.
 This system is also very helpful.
 So, let’s break it down.